Graham Ross (musician): Composer

-As a composer, Ross has written over one hundred works for a wide variety of genres that have been broadcast and performed by Aurora Orchestra, Australian Chamber Orchestra, Barry Humphries, BBC Concert Orchestra, saxophonist Anthony Brown, City of London Sinfonia, National Youth Choir of Great Britain, Park Lane Group, Patricia Rozario, Solstice Quartet, and many choirs in the UK.
+As a composer, Ross has written over one hundred works for a wide variety of genres that have been broadcast and performed by Aurora Orchestra, Australian Chamber Orchestra, Barry Humphries, BBC Concert Orchestra, saxophonist Anthony Brown, City of London Sinfonia, Covent Garden Chamber Orchestra, National Youth Choir of Great Britain, Park Lane Group, Patricia Rozario, Solstice Quartet, and many choirs in the UK.

 He is published by Novello & Co, Oxford University Press, Encore Publications and the Associated Board of the Royal Schools of Music.

 Other work

 Ross is Artistic Director of Fringe in the Fen, a biennial music and arts festival in Fenstanton, Cambridgeshire, raising funds for Macmillan Cancer Support.
 He is a Patron of the London Festival of Contemporary Church Music.
-Ross has worked extensively in outreach projects, including projects for Wigmore Hall, BBC Singers, Sue Perkins, and a song-writing project with Alzheimer's and dementia sufferers for English Touring Opera.
+Ross has worked extensively in outreach projects, including projects for Wigmore Hall, BBC Singers, Sue Perkins, and Turtle Song, a song-writing project with Alzheimer's and dementia sufferers for English Touring Opera.
 In 2015, he represented the UK as adjudicator for the Malta International Choir Festival.
-For 10 years he has been principal conductor at the Musique-Cordiale International Festival in the Pays de Fayence each August in France and at its UK concerts in Kent, UK, each autumn.
+In 2017 he was one of 50 signatories on a letter asking for a reversal of a ban on external hirers of St Sepulchre-without-Newgate, the "Musician's Church".